TriPSs/react-tag-manager/readme.md

 ```

 ### Using development version in local project
-You can use `npm link` to use your development version in your own project:
+You can use `npm link` / `yarn link` to use your development version in your own project:
-- Go to `react-tag-manager` directory and execute command `npm link`
+- Go to `react-tag-manager` directory and execute command `npm link` / `yarn link`
-- Go to your project directory and execute command `npm link react-tag-manager`
+- Go to your project directory and execute command `npm link react-tag-manager` / `yarn link react-tag-manager`

 ## [License](https://github.com/TriPSs/react-tag-manager/blob/master/LICENSE)